MoserMichael/my-notes/dev-other-blog.md

 (Also my trick: ask the robot about his sources for information in the form 'can you provide a link to the articles that are the source of this information?' )

+Now this fine-tuning seems to be turning into a big business.
+Let's learn about it, first asking google bard (that's the LLM with the latest knowledge cutoff date - so it should know about recent stuff)

     >How are LLM models fine tuned?